 As a patient, you need to keep a list of all prescription and over-the-counter medications that you are taking.
 Take this list along with you in case there is an emergency, or if you have to pick up a new medication and need to reference what you are currently taking.
 Your list should also include the dosage – as well as the reason why you are taking that medication – so that you can receive better counseling from physicians and pharmacy staff when new medications are added.
 Also, you should never assume that a pharmacist is aware of what you are taking, because when prescriptions are filled in multiple locations, the list is not shared with all pharmacies.

-Speak with a Malpractice Attorney if You Have Suffered a Medication Error
+Speak with an Attorney if You Have Suffered a Medication Error

 While medication errors can happen on the patient’s end, it is often the result of inappropriate prescribing, wrong doses, or inaccurate instructions given to the patient.
 When a physician fails to review a patient’s chart or review his or her current medication lists, dangerous side-effects and interactions can occur.
 If you have been injured, contact the Gladstein Law Firm, PLLC to discuss your case.
 Get started with a free consultation by calling us, or request your consultation online.